-Their blog offers valuable first-hand insights into change leadership, team effectiveness, upcoming technology in Human Resources and attracting and cultivating talent. peopleHum offers leadership development and executive coaching to major firms worldwide.
+The peopleHum blog offers valuable first-hand insights into change leadership, team effectiveness, upcoming technology in Human Resources and attracting and cultivating talent. peopleHum offers leadership development and executive coaching to major firms worldwide.
 An insightful leadership blog that will add incredible value to your development as a leader, and even more so when it’s written by an expert who has encountered the challenges you’re facing

 Take a look at this post: Leadership Strategy – All You Need to Know

-There you have it, 15 team leadership blogs that are bound to keep your cold and dark autumn nights full of self-development.
+There you have it, the top 15 team leadership blogs that are bound to keep your cold and dark autumn nights full of self-development.
 If there are any other exceptionally great blogs worth adding to this list, please let us know as we are always updating our list!